Self-Regulation vs External Policing in Clothing-Optional Areas

 1. Introduction

-Clothing-optional environments present a unique governance question.
+Clothing-optional environments present a distinct governance challenge within public and semi-public space management.

-Unlike conventional public spaces, these environments:
+Unlike conventional environments, these spaces:

 • involve a higher degree of personal exposure

-• rely heavily on behavioural norms
+• depend strongly on behavioural norms rather than physical barriers

 2. Governance Models in Practice